emiliocm9/Building-with-Responsive-Design/README.md

 ## Acknowledgments

-- This page is inspired by the Smashing Magazine
+- This page is inspired by the The next web
 - Used Google Fonts for the fonts
+- Used the SVG for the icon of the company